plai-group/manifesto/README.md

 ## Collaboration Method

 The agenda of our one hour weekly meeting is to be 5% administrivia and 95% current research progress.
 I should have access to a current project repository in which paper-formatted LaTeX notes can be found, compiled, and (by me) read.
 I will pull said repository either in advance or, more likely, during  said meeting and read/skim it in order to catch myself up on and context switch to your work.
-The remainder of our meeting can and should be spent at a board working through a problem, transitioning (at about a year into your degree) from me teaching you to you teaching me.
+The remainder of our meeting can and should be spent at a board working through problems related to your research, transitioning (at about a year into your degree) from me teaching you to you teaching me.

 ## My Management Style